 - Telephone: 1300 790 228 relevant number 9am and 12am, recognised business days, AEST

-Your Call remains the intermediary at all times, receiving and forwarding communication between all parties, the Director, Human Resources and nominated HR staff.
+Your Call remains the intermediary at all times, receiving and forwarding communication between all parties, the Director, People and Culture and nominated HR staff.

 Further information is located at HR – Staff Conduct and Compliance (link: https://my.usc.edu.au/working-at-usc/humanresources/staff-conduct-and-compliance.)